 Speaking rapidly (yackety-yack-yack-yack) and more loudly than usual

 Bipolar Hong Kong is the SAR's first peer-led bipolar support network.
 We are a collective of Hong Kong-based professionals, students, writers and artists living with bipolar disorder.
-Our mission: to fight the stigma and stereotypes attached to mental illness in Hong Kong (while also occasionally – and mischievously – reveling in them).
-We offer free monthly support group meetings in Central, 121 peer-mentoring, creative opportunities and social events to positively and proactively influence the way you perceive your condition, as well as the way others perceive you.
+Our mission: to fight the stigma and stereotypes attached to mental illness in Hong Kong.
+We offer free monthly support groups, peer-mentoring, creative opportunities and social events to positively and proactively change the way you perceive your condition, as well as the way others perceive you.

 View all posts by Bipolar Hong Kong 躁鬱香港